Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer

 The non-passivated NbN flip-chip device shows an additional sharp increase in resistance at \SI{3.5}{\kelvin}, which corresponds to the $T_c$ of In.
-Given the geometry of our In microspheres, we estimate their normal-state resistance to be some \SI{}{\nano\ohm}, which is well below the observed resistance change.
-Instead, we attribute the finite resistance to the thin native oxide layer that forms on the surface of the non-passivated NbN film due to exposure to air. \fref{fig:4}(c),(g) show the presence of the NbO$_x$ oxides NbO, NbO$_2$, and Nb$_2$O$_5$ in the non-passivated NbN film.
-In contrast, oxide growth is effectively prevented in the Au-passivated NbN thin film (see \fref{fig:4}(d),(h)).
-We assume that the NbO$_x$ oxide layer acts as an insulator and estimate its resistivity to be of the order of \SI{d6}{\ohm\cdot\centi\meter} (see \aref{app:resistance_data}), which is reasonable for NbO$_2$ oxide\cite{Janninck_Whitmore_1966}.
+Given the geometry of our In microspheres, we expect their normal-state resistance to be some \SI{}{\nano\ohm}, which is well below the observed resistance change.
+Instead, we attribute the finite resistance to the thin native oxide layer that forms on the surface of the non-passivated NbN film due to exposure to air. \fref{fig:4}(h) shows the presence of the NbO$_x$ oxides NbO, NbO$_2$, and Nb$_2$O$_5$ in the non-passivated NbN film.
+In contrast, oxide growth is effectively prevented in the Au-passivated NbN thin film (see \fref{fig:4}(k)).
+We assume that the NbO$_x$ oxide layer acts as an insulator and estimate its resistivity to be of the order of \SI{d6}{\ohm\cdot\centi\meter} (see \aref{app:nbnnon}), which is reasonable for NbO$_2$ oxide\cite{Janninck_Whitmore_1966}.
 NbO$_2$ was also identified in Ref.~\cite{Krause_2016} as a relevant oxide of superconducting NbN thin films.
-Then, below the $T_c$ of In, the NbN/NbO$_x$/In interface forms a superconductor-insulator-superconductor (SIS) connection and, thus, can transport a superconducting current below the critical current of the SIS connection.
-We estimate this critical current to be around \SI{2}{\milli\ampere} (see \aref{app:junction_calc}).
-Close to this value, we also observe a finite resistance step in a current-dependent measurement of the NbN flip-chip device (see \aref{app:current_data}).
-The passivated NbN flip-chip device does not show this behavior, and therefore, we recommend that the passivation of the utilized UBM materials be used in galvanic contacts.
+We assume that below the $T_c$ of In, the NbN/NbO$_x$/In interface forms a superconductor-insulator-superconductor (SIS) connection and, thus, can transport a superconducting current below the critical current of the SIS connection.
+Using the Ambegaonkar-Baratoff equation, we estimate this critical current to be around \SI{2}{\milli\ampere} (see \aref{app:nbnnon}).
+Close to this value, we also observe a finite resistance step in a current-dependent measurement of the NbN flip-chip device (see \aref{app:nbnnon}).
+Above the $T_c$ of In, the interface should behave as a metal-insulator-superconductor (NIS) connection.
+We then observe that the voltage decreases with an increase in temperature, which is similar to other NIS connections~\cite{Golubev_Kuzmin_2001, Pekola_2006, Karimi_Chang_Pekola_2022}.
+However, to support our interpretation, additional measurements would be required to clearly indentify the non-linear behavior of the SIS or NIS junction via determining the current- and voltage-bias characteristics at different temperatures.
+This we leave to future work.